bgrosjea/givemebib/py_package/README.md

 It does not work 100% of the time for .pdf files and Google Scholar queries.

-The sample files in the [samples](https://github.com/bgrosjea/givemebib/blob/master/samples/) repository are meant to also show some of the error messages, hence some input files would not yield all the bib information.
+The sample files in the [samples](https://github.com/bgrosjea/givemebib/blob/master/samples/) directory are meant to also show some of the error messages, hence some input files would not yield all the bib information.

 ## How to install: